July 16-17, 2020:

-The third bi-annual GLU conference will be held at George Mason University in Fairfax, VA, in August 2019.
-Details to be announced.
+The third bi-annual GLU conference will be held at ICERM in Providence, RI.
+Support is provided by the George Mason University and ICERM.

 - Geometry Labs United: Welcome and Overview